 This is an engaging set of three biographical stories of women who changed the world.
 Maria Merian – who documented metamorphosis, Mary Anning, who survived a lightning strike and discovered fossils, and Maria Mitchell, who found a new comet.
 Presented as poems, these stories are an ideal starting point for 8th-grade writing activities.

-Please do share or link to this page via social media; but refrain from copying or reproducing our book synopses.
+Please do share or link to this page via social media; but refrain from copying or reproducing our 8th grade book synopses.
 Please respect intellectual property and copyright.
 Thank you.